Want to chat?

 Likewise, as projected by the Automotive Aftermarket Suppliers Association, AASA, the industry is expected to jump by a total of 15 billion dollars by 2020.
 Talk about the big bucks!
 A lot of effort is being put in place to realize these big figures, and one of the key segments of the value chain is the packaging of the products.

 In order to ensure that it maintains its level of fast expansive growth, manufacturers tend to explore a number of packaging principals that they run with on a day-to-day basis so as to ensure they get to reap out of it.
-The
+The packaging solutions of a product tends to draw a lot of consumers.
+The Original Equipment Manufacturers, OEMs, take the packaging bit of the process very seriously since it is crucial in the expansion of the value chain.

 These main principals of packaging are applied to ensure the smooth running of the trade.